feelixs/gcc-integration/README.md

 ## Usage

-If the file that's open in the editor is of type .c or .cpp, press `alt + G` to send it straight to the GCC/G++ compiler in a new IDE Tool Window.
+If the file that's open in the editor is of type .c or .cpp, press `ctrl + R` to send it straight to the GCC/G++ compiler in a new IDE Tool Window.
 If the file successfully compiles, this plugin will also run the created executable in the same toolwindow.

 ![preview](docs/plugin-preview.png)